ibm-cloud-docs/speech-to-text/language-resource.md

 Speech recognition uses statistical algorithms to analyze audio, so adding a word does not guarantee that the service transcodes it with complete accuracy.
 When you add a word, consider how it might be pronounced.
 Use the `sounds_like` field to provide various pronunciations that reflect how a word can be spoken.
 The following sections provide language-specific guidelines for specifying a sounds-like pronunciation.

 #### Guidelines for English
-{: #wordLanguages-enUS-enGB}
+{: #wordLanguages-english}

-*Guidelines for Australian, United States, and United Kingdom English:*
+*Guidelines for Australian, United Kingdom, and United States English:*

 -   Use English alphabetic characters: `a-z` and `A-Z`.
 -   Use real or made-up words that are pronounceable in English for words that are difficult to pronounce, for example, `shuchesnie` for the word `Sczcesny`.